Desperate search for survivors after India glacier disaster

 "We tried to alert the grazers but they were blown away by the wind pressure before being consumed by the water and slush.
 We can only guess what happened."

-The 28-year-old scrambled out of the tunnel but six of his friends and neighbours from his village remain trapped.
+The 28-year-old scrambled out of the tunnel but six of his friends and neighbours from his village didn't make it.

 "It felt like the mountain was crashing and the Earth was moving," Mangra told AFP outside the tunnel, cuts and scrapes on his hands and legs.